2025 ANNUAL REPORT

 We are so pleased to share our 2025 Annual Report with you.
 While it’s difficult to distill an entire year’s worth of impact into one report, we’re incredibly proud to share these highlights with you, the people who make it real day in and day out.

 As we reflect on 2025, we are struck by the breadth of impact in which the Y was privileged to take part.
-From launching “See You at the Y,” a city-wide initiative to combat isolation and loneliness, to completing our first year at the Greater Boston Collaborative Food Access Hub, the YMCA of Greater Boston partnered, responded, evolved, and innovated to meet the most pressing needs of the community.
+From launching “See You at the Y,” a city-wide initiative to combat isolation and loneliness, to completing our first year of the Greater Boston Collaborative Food Access Hub, the YMCA of Greater Boston partnered, responded, evolved, and innovated to meet the most pressing needs of the community.

-2025 was a year of connection and community reaching more than 165,000 neighbors in Greater Boston through membership and programs.
-As we prepared for our 175th Anniversary as America’s First Y, it was also a year in which we laid the foundation for the future through strategic planning, facility planning and investment, By collaborating with numerous partners across sectors, we worked to ensure the Y is providing relevant social solutions and that all of our YMCAs serve as a place where everyone belongs.
+2025 was a year of connection and community, reaching more than 165,000 neighbors in Greater Boston through membership and programs.
+As we prepared for our 175th Anniversary as America’s first Y, it was also a year in which we laid the foundation for the future through strategic planning, facility planning and investment.
+By collaborating with numerous partners across sectors, we worked to ensure the Y is providing relevant social solutions and that all of our YMCAs serve as a place where everyone belongs.

 We championed equity by raising funds to eliminate financial barriers for anyone seeking our programs and services.
 We ensured that our adult education and workforce development programs continued to offer a bridge to economic stability and mobility.
 We worked to ensure that our littlest learners and our young people have the enrichment, resources, and opportunities that they need to thrive.